tynnienjambi/akan-name/README.md

 ## Description
 github repository :https://github.com/tynnienjambi/akan-name.git
 gh-page :https://github.com/tynnienjambi/akan-name.git
-In Ghana, people name their children after the day of the week they were born.
-The names are known as the Akan Names.
-This is a web application that takes a user's birthday, calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+The Akan people of Ghana frequently name their children after the day of the week they were born and the order in which they were born.
+These "day names" have further meanings concerning the soul and character of the person.
+Middle names have considerably more variety and can refer to their birth order, twin status, or an ancestor's middle name.

 ## Setup/Installation Requirements
 * Click on the github repository link in the description above to get to my repository